-Being an Au Pair is such an awsome experiemce!
-Getting the chance of a cultural exchange for a couple of month or longer sounds quite exciting for many young people.
-Living in a foreign country as an Au Pair, learning about the country and people, improving language skills, meeting many other young people from all over the world and spending time with these new friends sounds absolutely brilliant.
+Being an Au Pair is such an awesome experience!
+Getting the chance of cultural exchange for a couple of months or longer sounds quite exciting for many young people.
+Living in a foreign country as an Au Pair, learning about the country and people, improving language skills, meeting many other young people from all over the world, and spending time with these new friends sounds absolutely brilliant.
 And it definitely is!

-Many young people can only effort the experience of a cultural exchange as an Au Pair because language schools are generally expensive, internships are often badly paid so that the salary doesn’t even cover the cost of living.
+Many young people can only effort the experience of a cultural exchange as an Au Pair because language schools are generally expensive, and internships are often badly paid so that the salary doesn’t even cover the cost of living.

 Therefore, going to a foreign country and living for free with a Host Family as their Au Pair, helping them with their children and household sounds quite tempting.
 You get paid pocket money and should also have enough leisure time to attend English classes in local colleges and to explore the country.
 Being an Au Pair is really a great way for everyone to spend some time abroad – at least for everyone who likes children.

 How does the Au Pair arrangement work?

 The Au Pair arrangement is defined and works on a give-and-take basis: The Au Pair offers the family her/his time to help them with its children and light household duties like cooking, children’s laundry, tidying up after the children and – depending on what was agreed – some cleaning or any other tasks which have been agreed on.
 In exchange, the Au Pair lives with the Host Family and has her/his separate bedroom (bathroom may be shared), gets food, pocket money and is ideally (!) treated as an additional family member.